THEVAPERSGUIDE

 Preheat Function

-Double-click the power button to activate preheat mode.
-This gently warms the cartridge for a few seconds, loosening thick oils that may have settled or become viscous in cooler temperatures.
-Useful for distillate cartridges that tend to clog or flow slowly.
+Double-click for preheat.
+It warms the cartridge for a few seconds, loosening thick oils that get sluggish in cold weather.
+Helpful for distillate carts that clog or flow slowly.

 USB-C Charging